python/cpython/Doc/library/pathlib.rst

    Return ``True`` if the path points to a symbolic link, even if that symlink is broken. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a symbolic link.
-Use :meth:`Path.exists` to distinguish between these cases.
+Use :meth:`Path.stat` to distinguish between these cases.

 .. method:: Path.is_socket()

    Return ``True`` if the path points to a Unix socket. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a Unix socket.
-Use :meth:`Path.exists` to distinguish between these cases.
+Use :meth:`Path.stat` to distinguish between these cases.